Rohitha07/Youtube-Clone/README.md

 # YouTube Clone Project
 ## Project Overview
 This project is a simple YouTube homepage clone, created using HTML and CSS.
-It replicates the layout and design of the YouTube homepage, focusing on structure and styling without adding any backend functionality.
+It replicates the layout and design of the YouTube homepage, focusing on structure and styling.
 ## Features
 + Responsive design: The layout adjusts to various screen sizes.
 + Nav bar: Includes standard YouTube navigation options like Home, Explore, Subscriptions, Originals, YouTube Music, and Library.